Young Justice: Outsiders: Cancellation and revival

-Development and Writing
+Development and writing

 Weisman revealed in December 2016, that he and Vietti had already started working on the show's third season, and that the series would pick up story elements from the first two seasons, as well as the tie-in comic series.
 On February 27, 2017, Phil Bourassa—lead character designer of Young Justice—revealed that he had begun working on the third season.
 A week later, he revealed that some scripts had already been completed.
 On April 25, it was announced that the show's third season would be titled Young Justice: Outsiders and would debut on DC's new digital service.
 In late May, it was revealed that Chris Copeland joined the crew as a storyboard artist.

-Outsiders had its own panel at San Diego Comic-Con International 2017 on July 21.
+Outsiders had its own panel at the 2017 San Diego Comic-Con on July 21.
 During the panel, which was presented by Weisman, Vietti and Bourassa, they revealed that the first 12 scripts had already been finalized, ten were still being written and four more had not been started yet; this brought the total number of episodes for Outsiders to 26.
 The team's current roster was also revealed, consisting of: Static, Kid Flash, Robin, Wonder Girl, Spoiler, Blue Beetle, Beast Boy, and Arsenal as well as new characters Arrowette and Thirteen.
 It was also revealed that Dick Grayson / Nightwing, Artemis Crock, and Superboy would all be returning.
 Vandal Savage and the Light were confirmed to return.
 Regarding the all-black stealth suits worn by Nightwing, Artemis, Superboy, and Black Lightning, Bourassa stated that they are connected to Nightwing's story arc from the second season.
 The show jumps forward a few years.

 Due to Young Justice: Outsiders airing on a streaming service rather than a television channel, it would "skew more adult to keep up with the characters as they age".
 When discussing the third season additions to "The Team" and its line-up, Weisman said that while the show would continue to focus on the characters introduced in the first season, they also wanted to introduce new characters as Young Justice is "a show about generations".
-According to Vietti, Outsiders would revisit ideas that he and Weisman had originally planned while making the first two seasons of the show.
+According to Vietti, Outsiders would revisit ideas that he and Weisman had originally planned while making the first two seasons of the series.